letimm/WGSfqs-to-genolikelihoods/README.md

 results:

 HMM
-command: `lcWGSpipeline_hmm-bychrom_vX.Y.py -p {EXAMPLE.ckpt} -r {/home/ltimm/bin/HMM_log10FST+1_3norm.R}`
+command: `lcWGSpipeline_hmm_vX.Y.py -p {EXAMPLE.ckpt} -r {/home/ltimm/bin/HMM_log10FST+1_3norm.R}`
 flag(s): -p or --ckpt_file; -r or --r_script_loc (full path to the R script HMM_log10FST+1_3norm.R)
 description: This step generates an array script which uses a Hidden Markov Model (HMM) to classify sites by fst value (high, low, background).
-This step runs by-chromosome over each population pair.
+This step runs over the whole genome for each population pair.
 output: {EXAMPLE_hmmARRAY.sh} (which uses array input {EXAMPLE_hmmARRAY_input.txt}).
 success message: "A new script has been generated to run HMM in R. Submitting {EXAMPLE_hmmARRAY.sh} will classify each site as high (1), low (2), or background differentiation (3), based on the fst value.
 Note: for this step to run correctly, you must have HMM_log10FST+1_3norm.R available for the script to access (in your path)."